-In the afternoon we tried to talk to Herb the weatherman but propagation was non existing and we could hear some other boats where having the same problem as we could hear them trying to make contact with him to no avail.
+In the afternoon we tried to talk to Herb the weatherman but propagation was non-existing and we could hear some other boats were having the same problem as we could hear them trying to make contact with him to no avail.

 We have not decided what we are going to do, we may carry on down the ICW to Florida and then the Bahamas or, if we get a good weather window we may just head out of Beaufort NC to Bermuda or straight to ST Martin.

 So, For now, we are going to enjoy the sites along the ICW and then we see what happens.
 We do not have any cruising guides for the ICW and I didn’t even know we had to go through one lock, which we did yesterday.

 Lookout for our next instalment to find out what we decided to do